Saucy Slow Cooker Turkey Meatballs

 Weekday Slow Cooker Turkey Meatballs

-Quick to Assemble
+Easy Meatballs to Assemble

 Once you’ve gathered the ingredients, you can bang out these slow cooker meatballs in the time it might take your kids to get through breakfast.
 That’s when I make this, in the morning before school.
 The recipe is adapted from Skinny Taste, a blog written by Gina Homolka, who does a clever job of making healthy food look and taste gorgeous.

 Truth?
-My slow cooker turkey meatballs aren’t quite as skinny as Gina’s, since I snuck a sausage link in there for a little added flavor.
+These slow cooker turkey meatballs aren’t quite as skinny as Gina’s, since I snuck a sausage link in there for a little added flavor.
 And I’ve skipped the step of sautéing an onion because I want to keep this recipe as pared down as possible.

 Buy Better Breadcrumbs